codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * A value of 0.000001 is much better than 0.000000001 (for a target value of 1)
     * Effectively, the steepness of dC/dy exactly balances the flatness of dy/dz
       * del C / del z_i = Sum_j[ del C / del y_i * del y_i / del z_i ] = y_i - t_i  .... (the chain rule again)

+Lecture 4d: Neuro-probabilistic language models
+* Information that the trigram model fails to use
+  * Suppose we have seen the sentence: “the cat got squashed in the garden on friday”
+  * This should help us predict words in the sentence: “the dog got flattened in the yard on monday”
+  * A trigram model does not understand the similarities between:
+    * cat/dog squashed/flattened garden/yard friday/monday
+  * To overcome this limitation, we need to use the semantic and syntactic features of previous words to predict the features of the next word.
+    * [Using a feature representation also allows a context that contains many more previous words (e.g. 10).]